-If you’re interested in buying your child a small pet, the idea of a hamster has probably crossed your mind.
+If you’re interested in buying a small pet for your kids, the idea of a hamster has probably crossed your mind.
 However, there are a few things to consider before buying a hamster.
 Read on to learn about why hamsters aren’t really the best family pet if you have young children.

 Hamsters are essentially nocturnal, meaning they are more active at night than during the day.
+Knowing what to feed hamsters is pretty important.
 As pets, hamsters generally eat commercial pet food, supplemented with the occasional vegetable or fruit.
 They live to be about 2 or 3 years old on average.
 Hamsters enjoy burrowing, which they do as a form of protection, and need bedding deep enough to burrow in or a hiding spot in their cage.
 Their teeth constantly grow and are worn down by frequent chewing.